hambrosia/meme-sieve/README.md

 ### API Setup
-Set the Google API Key environment variable.
+Set the Google API key environment variable.
+To get a new API key, visit [Google AI Studio](https://aistudio.google.com/app/apikey).
+When testing the tool, it is recommended to make a new token in the unpaid free tier to avoid any costs.
+The user is responsible for any costs incurred for Google API usage.

 ```shell
 $ export GOOGLE_API_KEY="gabagool"
 ```

 ### Running
 Run the program and it will print the names of files in the current folder that it identifies as memes.
+This simple output is intended to be used as input for other programs, in the spirit of the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).

 ```shell
 $ ../main.py